 Online Programs: Fully Online (100%) and Limited Campus Visits

 Online Programs with Limited Campus Visits: Online programs with limited campus visits are similar to fully online programs, except they require students to attend a limited number of on-campus sessions or intensives.
 These intensives, which typically span a weekend to a week in length, give students the chance to meet their classmates as well as program faculty in-person, and to engage in interactive learning activities and networking events.
-Campus visits also allow students to feel more a part of a larger academic community; however, they require time and typically travel costs are not included in program tuition and fees.
+Campus visits can enhance the overall learning experience of an online program; however, they require time and typically travel costs are not included in program tuition and fees.
+Currently, only six online programs require limited campus visits.

-MastersinCommunications.com, defines an online program as one that requires two or fewer visits to campus per year.
-Any programs that have online courses but which require more than two campus visits per year are classified as hybrid programs.
+Note: MastersinCommunications.com defines an online program as one that requires two or fewer visits to campus per year.
+Any programs that have online courses but which require more than two campus visits per year are classified as either hybrid-online or hybrid programs.
+There are currently 130 online Master’s in Communication programs in our comprehensive database of programs offered by colleges and universities in the United States.

 - District of Columbia